 Welcome to the site of the Student Aerospace Challenge

-For this new exercise, we introduced the possibility of working on an orbital vehicle servicing low-Earth orbit, while retaining the two suborbital vehicles previously proposed.
+For this new exercise, only two vehicles are proposed: a high-speed, long-range suborbital vehicle and an orbital vehicle servicing low-Earth orbit.
 As every year, the work packages have been reviewed.

-The website has been modified to create a "My Challenge" tab, which should make it easier for participants to find useful information during the exercise.
+The website has a "My Challenge" tab, which should make it easier for participants to find useful information during the exercise.
 An "FAQ" tab will soon be available.

-- 16th November 2023: deadline for sending Work Package sheet
+- 17th November 2024: deadline for sending the Work Package sheet

-- 27th June 2024: « The Suborbital Day », a special event, gathering students and Partners, ending the exercise
+- 5th June 2025: « The Aerospace Challenge Day », a special event, gathering students and Partners, ending the exercise

-The Challenge, proposed by Astronaute Club Européen (ACE) and its industrial and institutional partners (ArianeGroup, Dassault Aviation, the European Space Agency and Musée de l’Air et de l’Espace), allows students to participate to the study of a manned suborbital vehicle.
-This is a reusable vehicle designed either for local suborbital flights or for high speed, long-range flights.
+The Challenge, proposed by Astronaute Club Européen (ACE) and its industrial and institutional partners (ArianeGroup, Dassault Aviation, the European Space Agency and Musée de l’Air et de l’Espace), allows students to participate to the study of a manned suborbital vehicle which is a reusable vehicle designed either for high speed, long-range suborbital flights or a space manned vehicle servicing Low Earth Orbits.

 If you are an undergraduate or a graduate student from a European college or university, you are given an opportunity to create a team with fellow students and to work on a meaningful project covering many topics (technical, medical or legal aspects, etc...).
 You can put your knowledge into practice within the framework of a project (linked to your core activity or in complement) concerning an evolving field.